What About Michael Brown's Book, Revolution?

 I’m glad that God has light for His children in such an hour.
 His message is not a popular one.
 It doesn’t fire the imagination of the religious.
 His message is one of separation and preparation.
 Christ is coming soon.
 We need to be ready and watching!

 The following reply to the above response was received from the one who originally had written.
 It contains some very helpful additional insights.

 No need whatever to apologize concerning time.
-I am very grateful you would take your valuable time to read a book & comment on it, and reply.
-The book bothered me & I wanted counsel about it.
-At the time I received it & read it I was just recuperating from some things, & felt unsure of my analysis thinking that perhaps I was too critical.
+I am very grateful you would take your valuable time to read a book and comment on it, and reply.
+The book bothered me and I wanted counsel about it.
+At the time I received it and read it I was just recuperating from some things, and felt unsure of my analysis thinking that perhaps I was too critical.
 But you have confirmed my concerns.
 I felt that the book had militant overtones but not in a good way, as if the end justified the means.
 It put me in mind of the Crusades, particularly the Children’s Crusade which was supposedly an army for the Lord.
 To me the book portrayed a Pied Piper luring youngsters into his fantasy.

 Unfortunately many gullible and innocent people fall for this kind of thing.
 Wrap something with the Name of Christ and people jump on the bandwagon because there is no discernment.
 I have been hearing about ‘revival’ non-stop for years now, but have been seeing a great falling away instead.
 It has come to me that even though there is a church on every corner this country has become morally unraveled.
 A large percentage of people, when polled, profess to be Christian yet we have rampant decline.
 How can that be, I asked myself?